After Your Procedure

 Don't forget

-Review your patient discharge packet and contact your doctor or nurse should you have any questions or experience any complications post-placement.
-Keep your ID card, wristband and/or key tag on you so you can show your clinician if they have any questions about what kind of port you have.
+Review your patient discharge packet and contact your healthcare provider should you have any questions or experience any complications post-placement.
+Keep your ID card and/or wristband on you so you can show your clinician if they have any questions about what kind of port you have.